crazyhottommy/pyflow-chromForest/README.md

-## Snakemake workflow for epilogos on chromHMM data
+## Snakemake workflow for epilogos on chromHMM data and running VSURF for feature selection

 [chromHMM](http://compbio.mit.edu/ChromHMM/) is software for learning and characterizing chromatin states based on a multivariate Hidden Markov Model.
 ChromHMM can integrate multiple chromatin datasets such as ChIP-seq data of various histone modifications to discover de novo the major re-occuring combinatorial and spatial patterns of marks.